Alvin-Htet/Alvin-Htet.github.io/_projects/winder_mod/index.md

 ## Design and Development

 ##Mechanical Design Overview
-- Redesigned a manual fabric winder into a semi-automatic system to improve efficiency and reduce manual intervention.
+- Redesigned a fabric winder into a semi-automatic system to accomodate winding of wider fabrics.
-- Modified a compression roller to maintain consistent fabric tension during winding.
-- Added guide arms to align fabric edges and guide the core as the roll grows.
-- Implented a side cutter mechanism for clean edge trimming during operation.
+- Calculated and verified the strength of the welded frame extension to be safe and strong.
+- Designed safety guards for operator safety.
+- 3D modelled existing frame by deriving information from pictures and 2D drawings.
 - Ensured all components were compatible with existing infrastructure and manufacturable.

 ### Challenges and Solutions
-- Edge Alignment
-- Structural Integrity
+- Structural Intigrity: Calculation and analysis of stresses.
-- Compatability
-- Cutter Speed and Wiring Guide
+- Ease of Assembly: Communication with manufacturing plant managers and machinists.

 ### Tools and Technology Used
 - Autodesk Inventor - 3D modelling, full assembly layout, technical drawings, FEA